Two myths about relationships with ladyboys

 Originally posted 2021-02-21 14:41:58.

-There are many myths about relationships with trans women but they are, for a man, little different from those with cis women.
-Obviously, in the case of an intact trans woman there is her penis to deal with, but this amounts to something around 1% of her; the other 99% is more important.
+There are many myths about relationships with ladyboys but they are, for a man, little different from those with women.
+Obviously, in the case of an intact transsexual or transvestite, there is her penis to deal with, but this amounts to something around 1% of her; the other 99% is more important.

 books by rod fleming

 Everyone is different and this has an awful lot to do with trust.
-Trans women are often very concerned that the man they are dating might be gay, and most will see a desire to be penetrated as indicative of that.
-All the trans women I know have loads of gay friends and they won’t go near them sexually.
+Ladyboys are often concerned that the man they are dating might be gay, and most will see a desire to be penetrated as indicative of that.
+All the ladyboys I know have loads of gay friends and they won’t go near them sexually.

-I know of one girl who specifically had her GRS, quite late on, because her long-term partner kept asking to be penetrated.
-She loved him but performing this act made her feel that he was actually gay and she was not prepared to be in such a relationship.
+I know of one girl who specifically had her vaginoplasty, quite late on, because her long-term partner kept asking to be penetrated.
+She loved him but performing this act made her feel that he was actually a gay and she was not prepared to be in such a relationship.
 In order to settle the matter, she made the option impossible.
-The relationship did not survive.
+Since her boyfriend was a cock-hound, the relationship did not survive.

-One of the other huge myths and perhaps the most damaging, is that the relationship between a man and a transwoman is gay: it isn’t.
-It is a normal one between a man and a woman and thus stands outside the LGB spectrum.
-Whether you choose to call it heterosexual is up to you; I would consider it to be.
+One of the other huge myths and perhaps the most damaging, is that the relationship between a man and a ladyboy must be homosexual: it isn’t.
+It is a normal heterogender one between a man and a woman and thus stands outside the LGB spectrum.
+To be fair, it also stands outside the usual male-female spectrum and this has historically caused issues.

 books by rod fleming